 - Material business and financial risks are identified and reported

-The Telia Company financial shared services unit supports harmonized and standardized financial accounting processes and controls across large wholly-owned business units.
+The financial shared services unit of Telia Company supports harmonized and standardized financial accounting processes and controls across large wholly-owned business units.

 Telia Company has a risk-based approach towards internal controls over financial reporting.
 Risk management related to financial reporting is incorporated in the group-common risk management framework as described in section “Enterprise risk management (ERM) framework.”
 As such, assessment and management of risks that may result in inaccurate financial reporting is a natural part of the daily work.
 The group risk catalogues are used as a baseline.
 Risk assessments are performed from both a top-down and a bottom-up perspective.
 The results of the risk assessments are documented in the group risk catalogues.